Saxon v188.8.131.52 Still Yields "URI has an authority component" Exceptionwhen using UNC paths

 file:exists('file://server/xmark/filename.xml') this returns false.
 This is expected because file:exists expects a filename not a URI.
 We need to understand what you are doing and how it fails.

-#10 Updated by O'Neil Delpratt 8 months ago
+#10 Updated by O'Neil Delpratt about 1 year ago

 Please ignore comment 9 as I had a typo in my filename.
 Using the XPath API (should work similar with the XSLT API) the following works for me: